xchem/fragalysis-stack-kubernetes/docs/source/administration/data-recovery.rst

-As the infrastructure database server contains multiple databases we currently rely on the `pg_dumpall` utility in order to get a complete copy of the server. backups are performed every day, and are kept for a numebr of days, perfomed by a **CronJob** operating ion the corresponding ``im-infra`` **Namespaces**.
+As the infrastructure database server contains multiple databases we currently rely on the `pg_dumpall` utility in order to get a complete copy of the server. backups are performed every day, and are kept for a number of days, perfomed by a **CronJob** operating ion the corresponding ``im-infra`` **Namespaces**.

 Backups are located in an Echo S3 bucket: -